Bad work order estimates equals big headaches!

 5. Make sure that you get the right estimates for the work

 Estimates should be based on the time taken for a technician of average skill.
 Do not base it on time it would take a highly experienced technician!
 If you have many inexperienced technicians you will need to add more time.
-This time can be reduced as the technicians become more skilled and familiar with their jobs.
+You can reduce this time as the technicians become more skilled and familiar with their jobs.

-CMMS software makes it much easier to collect and manage estimates.
-You can define the tasks in the CMMS software and adjust the estimates over time.
-It should be possible to chain tasks together.
+CMMS software makes it much easier to collect and manage maintenance work order estimates.
+You define the tasks in the CMMS software and adjust the estimates over time.
+You can chain tasks together.
 That way you do not end up with very large multi-day work orders that can make estimation difficult.
-Reports from the CMMS software can be used to compare actual vs. estimated values.
+Use the reports from the CMMS software to compare actual vs. estimated values.

 Just think about it.

 Looking for a CMMS or maintenance management software program?
 Download and try out a free 30-day trial of FastMaint CMMS.Download CMMS Software